enoquetembe/enoquetembe/README.md

 <div>

   <p>
-    I'm a  web developer and enthusiast of the best web development technologies who wants to learn, share,
+    I'm a fullstack  web developer and enthusiast of the best web development technologies who wants to learn, share,
     <br>
     grow and develop my skills in the web development field.
     <br>